adambard/learnxinyminutes-docs/php.html.markdown

 $a <= $b // TRUE if $a is less than or equal to $b.
 $a >= $b // TRUE if $a is greater than or equal to $b.

-// The following will only be true the values match and they are the same type.
+// The following will only be true if the values match and are the same type.
 $a === $b // TRUE if $a is equal to $b, and they are of the same type.
 $a !== $b // TRUE if $a is not equal to $b, or they are not of the same type.
 1 == '1' // TRUE